m-elwin/rosberrypi/README.md

 - `rosberrypi-ros`  - A Full ROS 2 installation (in the future we may have a minimal ROS 2 installation as a target as well).
 - `rosberrypi-base` - A minimal Ubuntu image from debootstrap
 - `rosberrypi-bootstrap` - Ubuntu has been bootstrapped into a sub-directory

+# disk-image
+The scripts and containers here are used to create and write the SD Card image.